devenderdx/calculator_shell_linux/README.md

 8. sine (trignometry function)
 9. cosine (trignometry function)
 10. logarithm (natural)

-please run the code file in bash shell by giving it permission for execution using chmod command.......... for any query please contact me at devkumardx1995@gmail.com................. thank you..
+before running this code please make sure that your shell is bash and you have zenity commandif you dont then install it by typing :- sudo apt-get install zenity please run the code file in bash shell by giving it permission for execution using chmod command.......... for any query please contact me at devkumardx1995@gmail.com................. thank you..